July 28, 2025

 Individual Recognition:

-At Kings Road Preschool, our 35+ years of experience means we understand that EYLF outcomes aren't boxes to tick - they're living, breathing aspects of how children grow and learn.
+At Kings Road Long Day Preschool, our experience since 1989 means we understand that EYLF outcomes aren't boxes to tick - they're living, breathing aspects of how children grow and learn.
 Our approach ensures:

 Authentic Integration: Every activity naturally supports multiple outcomes rather than forcing artificial connections.